christian-konrad/chronicle-db-on-raft-thesis/src/04c_implementation_system_design_architecture.md

 ##### Time Splits.

 Since event streams are append-only structures, historical data quickly becomes immutable (at least after the inconsistency window).
-In addition, ChronicleDB splits the stream storage by time splits.
-We can take advantage of this by introducing partitioning by those time splits.
+In addition, ChronicleDB splits the stream storage by time splits (see section [@sec:time-splitting] for reference).
+We can take further advantage of this by introducing partitioning by those time splits.
 The time splits in ChronicleDB sit in their own $\textrm{TAB}^+$ index trees, as well as in seperate files, which makes it naturally suitable for partitioning.

 Time splits allow for improved read scaling.
 Historic time splits are read-only (we will assume that out-of-order events do not happen in historic splits), thus the single-leader requirement of Raft can be dropped here.
 Furthermore, historic time splits could also be replicated using a different replication protocol, such as primary-copy, or simply by installing Raft snapshots, since we don't care about write consistency anymore.
 Generally, they would naturally "grow", once the index tree is "chopped" when a new time split should be created.
 When this happens, a new partition could be instantiated immediately (or better in advance to stay available during this period) and the cluster manager routes writes to the new partition, while the old partition is locked for writes and made available to be read on all nodes.
 We sketch such a configuration in figure \ref{fig:multi-raft-load-balancing}.
 Moreover, the replication factor can also be increased for historical splits by installing snapshots, which further reduces read latency and provides data locality in the case of multiple availability regions.

 We haven't implemented partitioning by time splits yet, since we need some strategies to execute queries and aggregate requests across time splits.

-Partitioning by time splits is also available in other time series databases and event stores, such as IoTDB (here, it is called _time slices_) [@wang2020iotdb].
+Partitioning by time splits is also available in other time series databases and event stores, such as IoTDB (there, it is called _time slices_) [@wang2020iotdb].

 \begin{figure}[H]
   \centering